SnarkyDeveloper/pywal-discord/readme.md

 ##### Arch Linux

-`pywal-discord` is available in the Arch Linux repos as `pywal-discord-git`.
+`pywal-discord` is available in the Arch Linux repos as `pywal-discord-git`. // will add later :D

 ##### Manual/Git install